twitocode/Tantalum/content/Notes/English/Personal Essay.md

 	- However in the back of my mind, I kept thinking about the requirements for getting in the programs I want.
 I choose engineering science and computer science at UTSG.
 The requirements are staggering.
 I think there is a very low chance of me getting in
 		- I kept comparing myself to others in my school and online.
 			- **Describe the feeling** - *taste, touch, sight*
+			- It was the feeling of being in a black room when a thick and firm hand touching my shoulder and directing my eyes to multiple fish-eye lensed perspectives of students winning contests and awards.
 		- There are some robotics kids in my classes that are much smarter than me; there are more like them all across Ontario.
 			- My brother is in Robotics, and other clubs like Model UN.
 He is already doing much better than I ever was and he is in grade 10.
 - I also went to Toronto to go to a car show